-Though it may be confusing at first, changing a will does not have to be an overly complicated process.
-An experienced Minnesota estate-planning lawyer can help walk you through the process of establishing and altering a will and other parts of your estate plan.
-For more information on estate planning in Minnesota, along with a variety of other topics, contact Joseph M. Flanders of Flanders Law Firm at (612) 424-0398.
+An experienced Minnesota family law attorney can help walk you through the difficult process of divorce, including offering advice on confusing financial issues such as alimony and helping negotiate emotional subjects like child custody arrangements.
+For more information on divorce in Minnesota, along with a variety of other topics, contact Joseph M. Flanders of Flanders Law Firm at (612) 424-0398.

 See Our Related Blog Posts: